tolees/sconti/content/B016VZNU5O-it.md

 ℹ️:

-- Colore nero
-- Zaino per trasportare Bebop 2 e Skycontroller
+- The manufacturers recommended Backpack for the Parrot Bebop Drone and Bebop 2 with Skycontroller
-- Compatibile anche con i modelli precedenti di Bebop Drone e Skycontroller
+- Every component of the Parrot Bebop Drone 2 remote controlled quadricopter is replaceable, using the appropriate spare part
+- Dimensions: 44 x 34 x 23 cm.
+- Always purchase genuine Parrot replacement parts, as the substitution of alternative spares will invalidate the warranty

 [Accede a la oferta!!](https://www.amazon.it/dp/B016VZNU5O/?tag=tolees00-21)